mariovida/hospital-management/README.md

    - Start the server: `node app`

 2. Set up the frontend:

    - Navigate to the `frontend` directory: `cd frontend`
    - Install dependencies: `npm install`
    - Start the application: `npm run dev`

+3. Access the application in your web browser.

 ### `npm start`